Skip to main content

 • No tool logic is duplicated — the proxy forwards raw JSON-RPC, so every operation the suite ships is available unchanged.

-Related MCP server: google-workspace-mcp-with-script
+Related MCP server: google-workspace-mcp-advanced

 Prerequisites: Google OAuth